Clemapfel/mousetrap/docs/09_native_rendering.md

 + `NEAREST`: nearest-neighbor scaling
 + `LINEAR`: linear scaling

-Which are roughly equivalent to `Image`s `InterpolationType::NEAREST` and `InterpolationType::BILINEAR`.
+Which are roughly equivalent to `Image`s `InterpolationType::NEAREST` and `InterpolationType::BILINEAR`, except much, much more performant.
+Rescaling a texture is essentially free when done by the graphics card, as opposed to the CPU.

 #### Wrap Mode

-Wrap mode governs how the texture behaves when a vertices texture coordinate are outside of `[0, 1]`.
+Wrap mode governs how the texture behaves when a vertices texture coordinates are outside of `[0, 1]`.
 Mousetrap offers the following wrap modes, which are all part of the enum \a{TextureWrapMode}:

++ `ZERO`: Pixels will appear as `RGBA(0, 0, 0, 0)`
++ `ONE`: Pixels will appear as `RGBA(1, 1, 1, 1)`
++ `REPEAT`: \todo figure
++ `MIRROR`: \todo figure
-\todo figures
++ `STRETCH`: \todo figure

+With this an by being able to modify the vertex coordinates for every shapes vertices, we have much more control over how image data is displayed on screen.
+Modifying textures is also viable for real-time applications, simple keep an `Image` in RAM that is modified by the application, then `create_from_image` every frame the image changes to update the `Texture` rendered on screen.

 ---

 ## Intermission

 For most users, what we have learned so far will be enough to create new widgets from scratch.
-Using render tasks and textures, we have full control over rendering any shape.
+Using render tasks and textures, we have full control over rendering any shape or image.
 Using signal `resize` or `AspectFrame`, we can create complex images at any resolution.
 To animate these images, we can react to user-behavior by adding one or more of the [event controllers from the previous chapter](05_events.md) to `RenderArea`, then modifying a shapes property from within any of the signals provided by these event controllers.

 The rest of this chapter is intended users familiar with OpenGL.
 We will learn how to integrate native OpenGL into mousetrap, write our own shaders, and how to perform advanced rendering techniques, such as rendering to a texture and applying multi-sample anti-aliasing.
 This requires external knowledge not supplied by this manual, which is why we recommend users unfamiliar with these topics to simply [skip to the last chapter](10_closing_statements.md), as the tools already provided are powerful enough to create an application for almost any task.